ycpcs/fys100-fall2017/assign/assign01.md

 # Grading

-Each Wednesday, we will read your journal entries for the previous week, and mark your work as ✓ (satisfactorily completed) or ✗ (incomplete or unsatisfactory).
+Each week, we will read your journal entries for the previous week, and mark your work as ✓ (satisfactorily completed) or ✗ (incomplete or unsatisfactory).
 We may also add some comments and/or suggestions.